BBK-PiJ-2015-08/cw-cm/README.md

 General comments
 --------------
 * Both Keith and Sergio stated on forum that if a FutureMeeting that's now in the past is noticed, we don't have to consider it as/convert it to a PastMeeting.
-* I have opted to do so for getPastMeeting and getFutureMeeting
+* I have opted to do so for getPastMeeting and getFutureMeeting.
 * addMeetingNotes will do this, as per the spec.
 * The above use my method changeFutureMeetingToPast for the conversion, avoiding duplicated code.
-* getFutureMeetingList and getPastMeetingListFor will also convert a FutureMeeting now in the past; but both use a combination of a ListIterator and and Iterator to do so
+* getFutureMeetingList and getPastMeetingListFor will also convert a FutureMeeting now in the past; but both use a combination of a ListIterator and and Iterator to do so.

 ContactManagerImpl: getPastMeeting(int id)
 --------------